TheArchitet/Ayush_app/README.md

   ## Project Setup

-  1. To use the app clone the repo.
+  1. Clone the repo.

-  2. Then run the application in VS Code or Android Studio using an android emulator or an android phone or an IOS phone.
+  2. Run  the application in VS Code or Android Studio using an android emulator or an android phone.

   ## Usage

   - Just install the app and it is ready to use.

-  - click the search button and it will show nearby hospital.
+  - click the search button and it will show nearby AYUSH hospital.

-  - It will also show list of hospital and by clicking on it you can see hospital demographics and also inpatient and outpatient procedures.
+  - It will also show list of hospital and by clicking on it you can see hospital demographics(eg. opening time, closing time, doctors' information,etc) and also inpatient and outpatient procedures.

+  - You can search for the hospitals on a map.

   ## Application

-  - It is use to find Ayush hospitals and hence makes it easy to reach Ayush hospitals which is generally difficult to find and gain the benefits of Ayush treatments.
+  - It is used to find AYUSH hospitals and hence makes it easy to reach AYUSH hospitals which is generally difficult to find and gain the benefits of AYUSH treatments.

   ## Future Scope
+  1. Adding small scale specialized clinics for AYUSH treatments.

-  1. User can book appointment from app.
+  2. User can book appointment from app.
-  2. Feature to book ambulance.
+  3. Feature to book ambulance.

   ## Screenshots